 (After Recession) Boom, Bubble, Crash, Doldrums, Recovery

 This next cycle looks similar but elongated.
-In 1996, after years of recession, the market suddenly took off and became frenzied -- actually quite similar to what we’re experiencing today.
+In 1996, after years of recession, the market suddenly took off and continued to accelerate til 2001.
 The dotcom bubble pop and September 2001 attacks created a market hiccup, but then the subprime and refinance insanity, degraded loan underwriting standards, mortgage securitization, and claims that real estate never declines, super-charged a housing bubble.
 Overall, from 1996 to 2006/2008, the market went through an astounding period of appreciation.
 (Different areas hit peak values at times from 2006 to early 2008.)
-The air started to go out of some markets in 2007, but in September 2008 came the market crash.
+The air started to go out of some markets in 2007, and in September 2008 came the financial market crash.

 Across the country, home values fell 15% to 60%, peak to bottom, depending on the area and how badly it was affected by foreclosures -- most of San Francisco got off comparatively lightly with declines in the 15% to 25% range.
 The least affluent areas got hammered hardest by distressed sales and price declines; the most affluent were typically least affected.
 Then the market stayed flat for about 4 years, albeit with a few short-term fluctuations.
 Supply and demand dynamics began to change in mid-2011, leading to the market recovery of 2012.